snowjak88/devitae/README.md

 - `spring.datasource.url` -- a URL to your database.
 Omit the `jdbc:` prefix.
 - `PASSWORD_SALT` -- used to configure password-hashing.
 - `ADMIN_PASSWORD` -- used to configure the default admin user (`admin`).
-This is only configured if the admin user is missing (and, even then, only when database migrations happen).
+This is only configured if the admin user is missing.
 You can safely update the admin password and, so long as the `admin` user continues to exist, this property will have no effect.

-### Migrations
+### Startup-Checks

-We're using Flyway as our database migration management system.

-These migrations principally handle schema creation and changes.
-That being said, even with the first iteration there are some migrations that need to be done in Java.

-- `org.snowjak.devitae.data.migrations.CheckForDefaultAdminUser`: every time Flyway performs a migration, this will check for the existence of the default admin-user (username = 'admin').
+- `org.snowjak.devitae.listeners.CheckForAdminUserOnStartup`: every time our application starts up, this `ApplicationListener` will check for the existence of the default admin-user (username = 'admin').
 If it doesn't exist, it will (re)create it, with the configured default password (`${ADMIN_PASSWORD}`) and all configured scopes.

 ### Security